Horia-F/Ctf-Writeups/picoCTF/Forensics/RED/writeup.md

 ## Solution

-Upon analyzing the image with zsteg i noticed and interesting string
+Upon analyzing the image with zsteg i noticed an interesting string

 ![](./assets/step1.png)